Ratiepearl/git-basic-exercises/README.md

-Git is cool!!
+Haa-Git is cool!!
 Creating a repo!